brianehenyo/brianehenyo.github.io/publications/index.md

 - [Generalized Distributed Garbage Collection](/files/2010chua_short_pcsc10.pdf), Chua, N., Lai, F., Mondejar, J., **Samson, B.P.V.**, & Tan, K. (2009).
 In _Proceedings of the 10th Philippine Computing Science Congress_.

 <br>
+#### Access
-> If you cannot access any of my publications, you can request from me thru [email](mailto:briane.samson@dlsu.edu.ph) or my [ResearchGate profile](https://www.researchgate.net/profile/Briane_Paul_Samson).
+If you cannot access any of my publications from the publisher's websites, you may request from me thru email or my [ResearchGate profile](https://www.researchgate.net/profile/Briane_Paul_Samson).